Skip to content

 2. Create devices.txt with your targets (see Device list file).

-3. (Optional) Configure Modules/config.py with your JUMP_HOST.
+3. (Optional) Configure config.yaml with your jump_host and other settings.

 4. Run the audit: